chaowu2009/onboard/README.md

 # onboard
-this is an AWS Cloud9 Lambda onboard
+Hi. this is an AWS Cloud9 Lambda onboard